patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/text-input/text-input.md

 **Popovers**

 [Popovers](/design-guidelines/usage-and-behavior/forms#popovers) provide context around a text or input field.
-Popovers are represented with an unfilled question icon and displayed when the user clicks on the icon.
+Popovers are represented with an unfilled question mark con (fa-question-circle) and displayed when the user clicks on the icon.

 For more information about how to provide help content, see  the [forms design guidelines](/design-guidelines/usage-and-behavior/forms#user-help).

 ### Errors and validation
-Wherever possible, use inline errors to notify users that something has gone wrong.
+Wherever possible, use inline errors to notify users where there is an issue with their input.
 Inline errors help should be short and help users quickly identify and understand what they need to fix and why.

 <img src="./img/error.png" alt="error and validation example" width="320"/>